 Apart from theoretical interest, the main advantage of projection methods, which makes them successful in real-world applications, is computational.
 They commonly have the ability to handle huge-size problems that are beyond the ability of more sophisticated, currently available, methods.
-This is so because the building blocks of a projection algorithm are the projections onto the given individual sets (assumed and actually easy to perform) and the algorithmic structure is either sequential or simultaneous (or in-between).
+This is so because the building blocks of a projection algorithm are the projections onto the given individual sets (which are easy to perform) and the algorithmic structure is either sequential or simultaneous (or in-between).

 The field of projection methods is vast and we mention here only a few recent works that can give the reader some good starting points.
-Such a list includes, among many others, the works of Crombez [27, 28], the connection with variational inequalities, see, e.g., Aslam-Noor [38], Yamada's [42] which is motivated by real-world problems of signal processing, and the many contributions of Bauschke and Combettes, see, e.g., Bauschke, Combettes and Kruk [5] and references therein.
-Bauschke and Borwein [4] and Censor and Zenios [20, Chapter 5] provide reviews of the field.
+Such a list includes, among many others, the works of Crombez [29, 30], the connection with variational inequalities, see, e.g., Aslam-Noor [43], Yamada [48] which is motivated by real-world problems of signal processing, and the many contributions of Bauschke and Combettes, see, e.g., Bauschke, Combettes and Kruk [6] and references therein.
+Bauschke and Borwein [4] and Censor and Zenios [21, Chapter 5] provide reviews of the field.

 Systems of linear equations, linear inequalities, or convex inequalities are all encompassed by the CFP which has broad applicability in many areas of mathematics and the physical and engineering sciences.
-These include, among others, optimization theory (see, e.g., Eremin [31], Censor and Lent [19] and Chinneck [21]), approximation theory (see, e.g., Deutsch [29] and references therein), image reconstruction from projections in computerized tomography (see, e.g., Herman [33, 34]) and control theory (see, e.g., Boyd et al. [7].)
+These include, among others, optimization theory (see, e.g., Eremin [33], Censor and Lent [20] and Chinneck [22]), approximation theory (see, e.g., Deutsch [31] and references therein), image reconstruction from projections in computerized tomography (see, e.g., Herman [35, 36]) and control theory (see, e.g., Boyd et al. [8].)